EvotecIT/PSWriteHTML/readme.md

 `PSWriteHTML` is fork of `ReportHTML` module.
 I've forked `ReportHTML` due to it being outdated and not really maintained anymore.
 I also wanted to address some problems it has and possibly add more features.
 As it stands currently `PSWriteHTML` is replacement for `ReportHTML` but in next days/weeks/months most likely it will be totally different module.

-Since PSWriteHTML currently uses same commands those commands will need to be renamed to prevent clashing with ReportHTML.
+**PSWriteHTML** is under renaming process where all commands may change their naming to:

+-   prevent clashing with ReportHTML
+-   add new functionality
+-   provide different (easier to read) coding style

 ## Advantages over ReportHTML: